Anna Williams (BSc, MB ChB, MRCP, PhD, FRCP)

 We want to understand why remyelination fails in Multiple Sclerosis, why neurodegeneration occurs and to improve the efficiency of remyelination.

-To study this we use in vitro and ex vivo cultures from rodents and use human ES derived cells, human post mortem tissue and in vivo rodent and zebrafish models.
-We seek to understand better the remyelination process (often using imaging), and find targets to be able to manipulate it, using both candidate and screening approaches.
-We manipulate levels of molecules of interest with recombinant proteins, lentiviral transduction and using transgenic animals.
+To study this we use in vitro and ex vivo cultures from rodents and use human ES-derived cells, human post mortem tissue and in vivo rodent and zebrafish models.
+We seek to understand better the remyelination process, and find targets to be able to manipulate it, using both candidate and screening approaches.
+We manipulate levels of molecules of interest with recombinant proteins, viral transduction and using transgenic animals.

 Oligodendrocytes are important in other diseases besides MS, and we also study cerebral small vessel disease (SVD) which is common, important as a cause of dementia and stroke, yet relatively understudied.
 Here, we have recently discovered that dysfunctional endothelial cells are the key problem, secreting molecules preventing maturation of oligodendrocyte precursor cells into mature myelinating oligodendrocytes, causing white matter vulnerability.
 We have uncovered genetic changes which provoke endothelial cell dysfunction and cause SVD in a rodent model and are associated with the disease in humans.
 Reversing this endothelial dysfunction can reverse the pathology in a rat model.